A Good Marriage

 What makes for a good marriage

 A lot of books have been written about this matter, but I’ll just briefly cite a few of the basic factors.
-A genuine caring for the well being of each person must be one factor in the foundation for a good marriage.
-This may be known as love, but the quality of this love is certainly stronger than what is commonly recognized as sexual love or sexual desire.
-And it is the quality of this genuine caring that is protected by the commitment for an exclusive sexual relationship that makes the life-time bond between a husband and his wife.
-And it is this factor of genuine caring that is stronger than the changing circumstances of the husband’s and wife’s living situation; whether it is a situation of “sickness” or “health”, or “joy” or “sorrow”, or being “richer” or “poorer”.
+A genuine unselfhish caring for the well being of each person must be one factor in the foundation for a good marriage.
+This may be known as love, but the quality of this love is certainly stronger than what is commonly recognized as sexual love or sexual desire, which is often very selfish.
+And it is the quality of this genuine unselfish caring that is protected by the commitment for an exclusive sexual relationship that makes the life-time bond between a husband and his wife.
+And it is this factor of genuine unselfhish caring that is stronger than the changing circumstances of the husband’s and wife’s living situation; whether it is a situation of “sickness” or “health”, or “joy” or “sorrow”, or being “richer” or “poorer”.

 Another basic factor that makes for a good marriage is having common objectives and priorities for the relationship.
-If there are basic and persistent differences in these matters between a husband and his wife, they will be pulled apart by them rather than being pulled together.
-These objectives and priorities may be financial in nature, or matters of faith and belief, or matters of raising their children, or caring for their home, or getting along with the relatives, or matters of work and careers.
+If there are basic and persistent differences in these matters between a husband and his wife, they will be pulled apart by them rather than being pulled together in an effective partnership.
+These objectives and priorities may be financial in nature, or matters of faith and belief, or matters of raising their children, or caring for their home, or getting along with the relatives, or matters of work and careers, or their basic personal needs.
 It is these relative objectives and priorities that can be clarified and merged by regular caring communication.
+It is important to recognize that the needs of the man and those of the woman in a marriage are basically different.
+The man wants regular sexual activity that is physically and emotionally satisfying.
+The woman wants regular personal expressions of verbal communication that are mentally and emotionally satisfying.
+The man’s need is to be sexually and lovingly touched and accepted.
+The woman’s need is to be verbally and lovingly heard and accepted.
+Caring unselfish sex and caring conversations are both nexesaary expressions of communication that make a good marriage.

 The last basic factor for a good marriage that I will mention is the gift of forgiveness.
 Since no human being is perfect and no husband or wife can be consistently caring, we all need to be forgiven from time to time for our unloving attitudes and actions.
 The active giving of forgiveness may be preceeded by the spouse’s expression of sorrow for his or her unloving attitude or action, but the words “I’m sorry” may not be offered.
 Nevertheless the gift of forgiveness can still be given.
 No caring husband or wife should let moments of anger or bitterness infect their relationship for a long time, even over night, when the tension can be relieved by this gift of forgiveness.